S.Y.B.S. > Facts and Figures

 Burns are very expensive injuries to treat.

 A burn survivor's first stay in hospital usually lasts about two weeks, but it may last several months.
 This is often followed by months or years of further treatment.
 During all this time, burn survivors need the services of many different medical specialists.
 All this costs a lot of money.
 For example, a burn covering 30% of the body can cost more than buying a three-bedroom house, just for the first treatment in hospital.
-The lifetime cost of severe burns can be five times as much.
+The lifetime cost of really bad burns can be five times as much as that.

 Burn injuries are both extremely painful and slow to heal.

 Many doctors think serious burns are the most painful kind of injury.
-As well as the pain of the burn injury, survivors have to suffer skin grafts and other operations.
-Young burn survivors suffer the most, because skin grafts do not grow with them and must be continually replaced during their growing years.
+As well as the pain of the burn injury itself, survivors have to suffer skin grafts and other operations.
+Young burn survivors suffer the most, because skin grafts do not grow like normal skin does, so they may need more grafts or other operations during their growing years.

-Burn injuries cause enormous changes in a person's life, and tremendous emotional pain.
+Burn injuries can cause enormous changes in a person's life, and tremendous emotional pain.

-At the time of their injury, all burn patients experience shock, horror, pain, and anxiety.
-Later on, burn survivors often suffer post-traumatic stress, with nightmares, anxiety, depression and loss of motivation.
-They can have doubts about their identity and self-worth.
+At the time of their injury, all burn survivors experience shock, horror, pain, and fear.
+Later on, many of them suffer with nightmares, anxiety, depression, and loss of motivation.
+They can have doubts about their identity and self-worth, especially if they have visible scarring.
 Dr George Holgate, himself a burn survivor, once said, "Two million people were burned last year....
 Many carry deep scars.
 Where are these people?
 Hiding....
 Stop and think: You have a pimple or a hickey, you don't want to go to work.
 Magnify that how many times over and that's what it's like to have been burned."

 Three-quarters of all burn accidents could be prevented!